 Can Hard Water Stains be Removed From Windows?

-Do hard water stains prevent you from having sparking clean windows?
+Do hard water stains prevent you from having sparkling clean windows?

-Hard water stains are formed on your windows by water containing a high mineral content.
-As it repeatedly lands on the window, the minerals etch themselves into the glass.
+Hard water stains are formed on your windows, and other glass surfaces, by water containing a high mineral content, minerals such as magnesium and calcium.
+As the water dries, it leaves the mineral deposits behind, and as it repeatedly lands on the window, the minerals can etch themselves into the glass.

 You would think that as the sunlight hits the window it would simply dry the water.
 It does dry it, but that’s not all it does.